 Leicester Museums & Galleries holds a large number of human remains within its collections.
 The first edition of this document was published in 2006.
-This second edition, published in 2012, contains minor updates but the principles remain the same.
+This third edition, published in 2021, contains minor updates but the principles remain the same.
 It sets out how the human remains coming under our responsibility will be curated, cared for and used so that they are accorded due dignity and respect.
-These include remains already held in our museum collections, and where appropriate, remains excavated in Leicester which could potentially be transferred into the city's archaeological archive which is part of Leicester Arts and Museums Service's collection.
+These include remains already held in our museum collections, and where appropriate, remains excavated in Leicester which could potentially be transferred into the city's archaeological archive which is part of Leicester Museums and Galleries' collection.